typedb/typedb-docs/10-query/00-overview.md

 ## The structure of a Graql query

-Let's look at the anatomy of a typical Get query:
+The image below illustrates the constructs of various Graql queries.

 ![Query structure](/docs/images/query/query-structure.png)

-The important parts were marked with numbers.
-As a result, we have:

-1. The **`match` keyword** that is followed by the pattern to look for within the knowledge graph.
-The `match` keyword and the following pattern, commonly known as the _match clause_, is always accompanied by a _query keyword_.
-In the example above, that query keyword happens to be `get`. `match` may also be accompanied with, `insert` and `delete`.

-2. The **query pattern** that describes the part of the knowledge graph we are interested in.
-Notice that unlike most other query languages, **the order of patterns in a Graql query does not matter**.
-The system takes care of putting it in the correct order and executing the query in the most efficient way it can.

-3. The **query keyword** that specifies what the query actually does.
-In the case of `get` and `delete` queries, the keyword is followed by variables previously defined in the match clause.
-In the case of `insert` queries, what follows is one or more statements that describe the instances to be inserted.

-4. One or more optional **modifiers** specify any modification operation to be carried out on the results.
-Here we can control the order in which the results must be displayed, the number of results we want and/or a specific offset.

-In the following sections, we learn how to create Graql queries of different types in order to:
+In the following sections, we learn how to write Graql queries of different types in order to:
 - retrieve data
-    * [Get](/docs/query/get-query) back desired data/knowledge
+    * [Get](/docs/query/get-query) back desired data instances and schema definitions
-    * [Aggregate](/docs/query/aggregate-query) values over a set of data
+    * [Aggregate](/docs/query/aggregate-query) values over a specific set of data
     * [Compute](/docs/query/compute-query) distributed analytics over a large set of data

-- define and undefine schema
+- define and undefine schema definitions
     * [Define/Undefine](/docs/query/schema/concepts) new instances of concept types into the knowledge graph

-- insert and remove data
+- insert and remove instances of data
     * [Insert](/docs/query/insert-query) new instances of concept types into the knowledge graph
     * [Delete](/docs/query/delete-query) instances of concept types from the knowledge graph